-Not every appeal is successful; in some situations, modifying the divorce decree can be a more productive way to change the terms of your divorce, such as if there are substantial changes in income – up or down – for either spouse that justify a request for changes in maintenance and child support responsibilities.
-On appeal, the trial court’s decision in a divorce case usually cannot be changed unless there was a clear error in interpretation of the law; issues of fact or the availability of new evidence or witness testimony can be irrelevant.
-Whatever you choose to do, we can guide you through the process and provide essential expert representation.
+In some situations, modifying the divorce decree may be a more productive way to change the terms of your divorce, such as if there are substantial changes in income – up or down – for either spouse that justify a request for changes in maintenance and/or child support.